• Accident Guide in Nebraska

 Whether you're headed to the grocery store down the street or to a beach three states away, you should always travel prepared.
 This means having both a first aid kit and an emergency kit in your vehicle at all times.

-We have outlined everything you could possibly need in each kit in our special reports Preparing A First-aid Kit and Preparing An Emergency Kit.
+We have outlined everything you could possibly need in each kit in our special reports Preparing An Emergency Kit.

 Your Responsibilities